 Attention Deficit Hyperactivity Disorder (ADHD) is a treatable medical condition that affects both adults and children.
 ADHD is diagnosed based on specific criteria that include a complete history and evaluation by a healthcare provider.
-Although most people were diagnosed with ADHD during there youth, it is possible for an adult not to be diagnosed until later in life.
+Although most people were diagnosed with ADHD during their youth, it is possible for an adult not to be diagnosed until later in life.
 In this article, we will go back to discussing Vyvanse and its effects on one’s body.

 Despite some common misconceptions, children do not grow out of this disorder, symptoms change over time and what may have been an issue during their youth may not be once the patient has reached maturity.
 Although some individuals may not have been diagnosed until adulthood, the disorder was always present.
 It is believed that some children are capable of creating coping mechanisms and masking the telltale signs of ADHD.
-Once the demands of work and family life changed, what once worked to hide the symptoms no longer effective leading to frustration, confusion and often anxiety.
+Once the demands of work and family life changed, what once worked to hide the symptoms no longer effective leading to frustration, confusion, and often anxiety.

 Although the symptoms of ADHD differ from person to person, common ones do exist.
 Listed below are just a few that are often seen in adults with this condition.

 - Makes careless mistakes and lacks attention to details